msinton/boris-bikes/structured_streaming.md

 - de-duplication - this is the same as it is normally with static data, the difference here is that in order to perform de-duplication the relevant data needs to be held in state.
-Therefore watermarking can reduce what state is required.
+Therefore, use watermarking to reduce what state is required.
 Usage: `.dropDuplicates("guid", "eventTime")`